Darren Dietz: Playing career

 With no NHL prospects, Dietz signed a one-year deal with Kazakh club, Barys Astana of the KHL on July 1, 2017.

-During the 2021–22 season, in the midst of his fifth season captaining Barys Nur-Sultan, Dietz ended his tenure in Kazakhstan after posting 21 points through 34 regular season games, when he was traded to CSKA Moscow in exchange for financial compensation on December 17, 2021.
+During the 2021–22 season, in his fifth season captaining Barys Nur-Sultan, Dietz's tenure in Kazakhstan ended after posting 21 points through 34 regular season games, when he was traded to HC CSKA Moscow in exchange for financial compensation on December 17, 2021.

+Dietz played for CSKA for three seasons before departing via a trade in exchange for financial compensation with Avangard Omsk on 2 May 2024.
+Then he signed a two-year contract extension starting in the 2024–25 season.